top of page

 In Eden, the opposite happens.

-The village takes on burdens that would otherwise weigh on you:
+that would otherwise weigh on you:

 everything finds its place outside your living space